Building Simple Conditions

 .

-0 refer to the first step because it is 0 indexed.
+With steps, 0 refers to the first step because it is 0 indexed.

 Invalidate on Step Evaluation Duration